-But before you swap your quarantine couch for the coast, your patio for a safari park, or your dining table for socially distanced picnics, we recommend checking out our in-depth guide below around domestic travel so you’re in the know before you go.
+But before you make your plans to head to the coast, or a safari park or a country estate, we recommend checking out our in-depth guide below so you’re in the know before you go.

-Plenty of visitor attractions in the region are beginning to welcome us back in their own unique ways.
-From pre-booked time slots to one-way routes with your pooch, there are lots of measures in place to help you enjoy your days out to gardens, safari parks and historic castle grounds with confidence.
+If you’ve not been to the East of England for a while, you might find things are a little different.
+From pre-booked time slots to one-way routes with your pooch, there might be measures in place to help you enjoy your days out to gardens, safari parks and historic castle grounds with confidence.

-Check out the organisations below for more detailed information on what’s open and how you can visit:
+Check out the organisations below for more detailed information on when things are open and how you can visit:

 Protect the landscape by ensuring you are following the Countryside Code, which sets out how visitors to rural areas can behave safely and responsibly.
 Take a look at the following video with an updated Countryside Code, produced by Natural England.